Marcel Spears Jr.: 2017 season

 After redshirting the 2015 season and only playing on special teams in 2016, Spears had his breakout season in 2017.
 He was second on the team in tackles with 96 as well as second on the team in interceptions with two.
 His 96 tackles were good for sixth in the Big 12 and his 48 assisted tackles were second in the Big 12, only behind Joel Lanning.
 Against Iowa, Spears made 17 tackles with 1.5 of them for a loss and two weeks later he totaled 14 tackles against Texas.
 His best two games were against Texas Tech and TCU.
 Against the Red Raiders Marcel made seven tackles, defended a pass, and made a pick 6 to seal the game.
 The following week he made nine tackles, one for a loss, and an interception for the second consecutive week.
 Spears received the Big 12 Defensive Player of the Week award for his performances in both the Texas Tech and TCU games.

 At the conclusion of the season he was named Honorable mention All-Big 12 by the Big 12 coaches.

 College statistics

 Professional career

 Spears signed with the Cincinnati Bengals as an undrafted free agent on April 28, 2020.
 He was waived on September 5, 2020.

+Houston Gamblers

+Spears Jr. signed with the Houston Gamblers of the USFL on March 23, 2023.

+Spears and all other Houston Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.